snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/migration-guides/v3-to-v4-migration-guide/index.md

 - The plugin now uses `capture`-phase event listeners; previously it relied on `target` or `bubble`-phase events
 - Links within Custom Components and open-mode shadow trees should now be trackable but were previously ignored
 - The manual `trackLinkClick` method can now accept an element to build a payload from, rather than requiring the called to construct the event payload
+- Link click tracking now also tracks links with empty `href` attributes and assigns `about:invalid` as the `targetUrl` to avoid the event failing schema validation.
+Such links will also be reported as warnings in the console.

 #### YouTube media